Auth0 Fine Grained Authorization (FGA) Concepts

 Learn more about the Auth0 FGA Configuration Language.

-A store is a Auth0 Fine Grained Authorization (FGA) organization entity that owns authorization model.
+A "store" is a Auth0 Fine Grained Authorization (FGA) entity used for organizing data needed to answer authorization checks.

 An object represents an entity in the system.
 We can define how various users have a relationship to it through relationship tuples and the authorization model.

-The object name is a combination of the type and an identifier of the object.
+An object is a combination of a type and an identifier.

 For example: